-April is National Stress Awareness month; it’s a month dedicated to thinking what stresses us out and how to make changes to reduce feelings of stress.
+April is stress awareness month; dedicated to raising awareness of mental health issues and thinking what stresses us out and how to make changes to reduce feelings of stress.
 In small doses, stress can be a great motivator, helping us get things done.
 The problems set in when we experience high levels of stress over extended periods of time.
 That can be damaging, both to mental and physical health.
 It’s a bit like pulling out all the stops and working at full pelt – all of the time.
-Put simply, it’s unsustainable.
+And we simply can’t keep it up.

 What could be making my child stressed?

 Lots of things can cause us stress, and they’re different person to person.
 Some people adore being the centre of attention, so a public speaking gig wouldn’t make them stressed at all, but for others who don’t like being in the limelight, even the thought of presenting to an audience could release a wave of stress hormones, worse still having to do it for real.
 Because stress is subjective, it can be overlooked.
 Sometimes we miss that other people could get stressed about things we find easy to cope with.
 Stress can also be hidden: some people worry that admitting to being stressed will make them seem weak or incapable.

 There’s plenty of reasons for teens to get stressed, and they will vary based on what’s happening at home and their personality.
 Things that might be stressing them include: